Skip to contents

 p_values

-numeric length 2 from 0 to 1.
-Alpha for "confidence interval" ranges for printing bands around the median for single-variable plots.
-These are the default values used if p_values are provided.
-If p_values are not provided, then median_band_pct is used instead.
-The inner band range will be the median value of y ± p_alpha[2] of the relevant ALE statistic (usually ALE range or normalized ALE range).
-For plots with a second outer band, its range will be the median ± p_alpha[1].
-For example, in the ALE plots, for the default p_alpha = c(0.01, 0.05), the inner band will be the median ± ALE minimum or maximum at p = 0.05 and the outer band will be the median ± ALE minimum or maximum at p = 0.01.
+numeric(2) from 0 to 1.
+Thresholds for p-values ("alpha") for confidence interval ranges for the ALER band if p_values are provided (that is, not NULL).
+The inner band range will be the median value of y ± aler_alpha[2] of the relevant ALE statistic (usually ALE range or normalized ALE range).
+When there is a second outer band, its range will be the median ± aler_alpha[1].
+For example, in the ALE plots, for the default aler_alpha = c(0.01, 0.05), the inner band will be the median ± ALER minimum or maximum at p = 0.05 and the outer band will be the median ± ALER minimum or maximum at p = 0.01.

 max_num_bins